 In a reverse mortgage loan (also referred to as a a home equity conversion loan), homeowners of a certain age may use home equity for living expenses without selling their homes.
 The lending institution pays out funds determined by your home equity amount; you get a lump sum, a monthly payment or a line of credit.
 Paying back your loan is not required until when the homeowner puts his home up for sale, moves (such as to a retirement community) or dies.
 At the time your house has been sold or you no longer use it as your primary residence, you (or your estate) have to repay the lending institution for the cash you obtained from your reverse mortgage as well as interest and other finance charges.

-Most reverse mortgages are appropriate for borrowers who are at least sixty-two years of age, have a low or zero balance in a mortgage and use the property as your principal living place.
+Usually, reverse mortgages require youto be at least sixty-two years of age, have a low or zero balance owed against your home and use the home as your principal residence.

 Do you have a question regarding a mortgage program?